Maxime-AI/IFT3913/README.md

   Solution (Method): Regarding the methods, we took into account the complexity(CC) as well as the number of lines of code in order to evaluate the quality of this one.

-  Improvement: in terms of classes it would be important to increase the number of comments where the complexity of McCabe (CC) increases in methods or to reduce this complexity, if possible, while continuing to comment on operations and changes.
+  Improvement: In terms of classes, it would be important to increase the number of comments where the complexity of McCabe or Cyclomatic Complexity(CC) increases in the methods or to reduce this complexity, if possible, while continuing to comment on operations and changes.